tvpsh2021/social-snap/README.md

 ## Troubleshooting

 ### Cannot Detect Images
-- Ensure you are on a supported platform (Threads.com, Instagram.com, or Facebook.com) post page
+- Ensure you are on a supported platform (Threads.com, Instagram.com, Facebook.com, or X.com) post page
 - Wait for the page to fully load before opening the extension
 - **For Instagram carousels**: The extension will automatically navigate through all images, which may take 10-30 seconds
 - **For Facebook albums**: The extension will automatically navigate through photo albums
+- **For X.com carousels**: The extension will automatically navigate through multi-image tweets
 - Try refreshing the page and retry
 - Check browser console for error messages